Why Do We Sleep Better When It Rains?

 For many people, the sound of rain evokes a feeling of nostalgia or comfort.
 Maybe it reminds you of being safely tucked in bed during a storm as a kid, or sipping tea while watching droplets slide down the windowpane.
 This psychological association with safety and calm can ease anxiety, lower stress, and create the perfect mental state for falling asleep.

 Even in evolutionary terms, being sheltered from the elements during a storm might signal “all is well,” giving your brain permission to fully relax.
+There’s something deeply reassuring about hearing the storm outside while you’re warm and protected indoors.

 5. A Break from the World’s Hustle